Kyle-ARCMarine/hablab/README.md

 - `[Mesh name]_[Resolution]_all_refuges.csv` is created to hold results for all access classes identical to those displayed in the GUI's Interstitial Space Summary; this also includes the total number of independent refuge spaces found for each access class.

 Result graphs are saved in the `/Results` subfolder, along with `.csv` files corresponding to each graph.
 Only the AV against accessing diameter distribution is saved out of the AV- and ARV-based graphs, but other graphs can be recreated using this and other known and saved metrics.

+## License

+Hablab is released under the [Hablab Software License Agreement](https://github.com/Kyle-ARCMarine/hablab?tab=License-1-ov-file).

+**In short:**
+- Free for non-commercial research, teaching, and academic publishing
+- Not permitted for commercial use, consultancy, or client deliverables
+- No redistribution, modification, or incorporation into other software

+For full details, see the [license file](https://github.com/Kyle-ARCMarine/hablab?tab=License-1-ov-file).

+## Feedback

+If you have any suggestions or encounter any bugs with the application, please [open an issue](https://github.com/Kyle-ARCMarine/hablab/issues/new).
+As detailed by the license agreement, ARC Marine Ltd. can use any feedback to improve Hablab without obligation.

+For direct enquiries, contact:
+- Kyle Dearson — kyle@arcmarine.co.uk
+- Samuel Hickling — sam.hickling@arcmarine.co.uk

+## Future Development

+We may provide in future:
+- **Commercial versions** of Hablab for industry and consultancy use
+- **Open-source academic editions** for broader collaboration

+If you are interested, please reach out via the contact emails listed above.

+## Citation

+If you use Hablab in your research, please cite it as:
+> ARC Marine Ltd. *Hablab Software*, Version XXX, 2025.
+Available at: https://github.com/Kyle-ARCMarine/hablab.

+(Replace **XXX** with the version number you used.)

+We ask academic users to acknowledge use of **Hablab (ARC Marine Ltd.)** in any publications or presentations that rely on results generated by the software.